archeocs/java-db-proc/README.md

    * when return type is `java.lang.String` then ProcJ return result of `String.valueOf` with first value from first row as argument,

+   * when return type is `java.util.Date`, `java.time.LocalDateTime`, `java.time.Instant`,
+     or `java.time.LocalDate` then ProcJ return first value from first row converted to declared type,

-   * when return data-time type (such as `java.util.Date`, `java.time.LocalDateTime`, etc.) then ProcJ return first value from first row converted to declared type,
+   * when return type is `java.time.OffsetDateTime` then ProcJ return first value from first row converted to OffsetDateTime at UTC time zone,

    * when return type is `java.util.HashMap` then first row is converted to `java.util.HashMap` with column names as keys and row values as map values,